chiwsy/Project5-WebGL/README.md

 PERFORMANCE EVALUATION
 -------------------------------------------------------------------------------
 This global system seems a very low weight.
 I have turn on and off skybox, bump map, specular, cloud, etc. But the FPS is always 59~61.
+I even tested on my Nexus 5 and the FPS is 60.